National Oatmeal Day timeline

 Depending on how it's prepared, oatmeal has definite health benefits.
 Oatmeal is mostly water.
 It's also low-fat and stuffed with essential nutrients, such as manganese, phosphorus and zinc.
 Plus, experts say consuming oats can reduce the risk of heart disease.

-It's hardy and feeds the world
+It feeds the world